-Raffaele is an associate in the Energy, Infrastructure, Project and Asset Finance Practice qualified to practice in New York, with experience in the financing, development and management of domestic and international power, energy and infrastructure-related projects, with a focus on Latin America.
-He has particular experience in the drafting, negotiation and enforcement of project documents for energy and infrastructure projects with a focus on construction contracts.
+Raffaele is a partner in the Project Development and Finance Group, where he leads the Firm’s project development practice in Latin America.
+He has extensive experience in the cross-border financing, development and management of domestic and international power, energy and infrastructure projects.
+He has particular experience in the drafting, negotiation and enforcement of project documents for energy and infrastructure projects.

-Representation of Banco de Chile, Banco del Estado de Chile, Banco de Crédito e Inversiones, Banco Santander-Chile, Instituto de Crédito Oficial, KfW IPEX-Bank GmbH, Mizuho Bank, Ltd., Sumitomo Mitsui Banking Corporation and The Bank of Tokyo-Mitsubishi UFJ, Ltd., as senior lenders, and The Prudential Insurance Company of America, as fixed rate note purchaser, in the long-term project financing for Transmisora Eléctrica del Norte S.A.'s development of a 600 km electricity transmission line and related substations connecting the Sistema Interconectado Central (SIC) and the Sistema Interconectado del Norte Grande (SING) of Chile, which will unify most of the country’s power grid.
-The US$822 million financing consisted of Dollar and Chilean Peso senior loan facilities and a private placement under New York law, and a value added tax facility under Chilean law.
+Representation of the lenders in the US$822 million long-term project financing for Transmisora Eléctrica del Norte’s (TEN) development of a 600 km electricity transmission line and related substations connecting the Sistema Interconectado Central (SIC) and the Sistema Interconectado del Norte Grande (SING) of Chile, which will unify most of the country’s power grid.
+The financing consisted of US Dollar and Chilean Peso senior loan facilities and a private placement under New York law as well as a value-added tax facility under Chilean law.

-Representation of CAF, EKF, FMO and SMBC in connection with the portfolio financing of the Villalonga and Chubut Norte wind farms and related facilities being developed by Genneia S.A. in Argentina.
+Representation of CAF, EKF, FMO and SMBC in connection with the portfolio financing of the Villalonga and Chubut Norte wind farms and related facilities being developed by Genneia in Argentina.
 The financing includes an EKF-guaranteed tranche of commercial debt and separate uncovered loan facilities.
-The transaction was the first portfolio financing under New York law of projects supported by RenovAr PPAs as well as FMO’s first renewable power investment for a local Argentine company implementing the project.
+The transaction was the first portfolio financing under New York law of projects supported by RenovAr PPAs and FMO’s first renewable power investment for a local Argentine company implementing the project.

-Representation of a consortium of eleven funds managed by Allianz Global Investors Europe GmbH, a privately owned investment manager, in the US$300 million senior secured financing of the acquisition by Globalvia Inversiones S.A.U. of Pocahontas Parkway Operations, LLC from Macquarie CAF Management LLC, Pocahontas Holdings LLC and Meeko LLC.
-The acquired company holds the concession to operate, manage and toll the Pocahontas Parkway located in Richmond, Virginia (Route 895 Connector) under a Comprehensive Agreement with the Virginia Department of Transportation.
+Representation of a consortium of eleven funds managed by Allianz Global in the US$300 million senior secured financing of the acquisition by Globalvia Inversiones of Pocahontas Parkway Operations.
+The acquired company holds the concession to operate, manage and toll the Pocahontas Parkway in Virginia under a Comprehensive Agreement with the Virginia Department of Transportation.
 The transaction featured a two-step merger and the issuance of 25 and 35-year notes secured by the tollway concession.